mrskunky69/carry/README.md

 ## Commands

-use rsg target to highlight an object and pick up and use E to dropthe object
+Use rsg-target to highlight an object and pick up then use E to drop the object.